 Marketing localisation is an important part of launching a brand effectively into an overseas market, but it can be a complex endeavour.
 Marketing localisation is the process of adapting materials for a specific group of people, taking into account local cultures, values and expressions.
 Any kind of marketing content you may have, whether online or in print, will need to be properly localised if you are to successfully sell your services overseas.

-In this article we will discuss the intricacies of the marketing localisation process and explain how working with experienced professionals can make the process a great deal easier.
+In this article we will discuss the intricacies of the marketing translation and localisation process and explain how working with experienced professionals can make the process a great deal easier.

 Top 10 Marketing Translation and Localisation Tips